FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_compare-config/readme.md

 # RPC compare-config

-This RPC is a combination of the sync-from-network and calculate-diff RPCs.
+This RPC is a combination of the **sync-from-network** and **calculate-diff** RPCs.
 If one of those RPCs fails, this one also fails with no changes made.

-The purpose of this RPC is to synchronize configurations from network devices to UniConfig nodes in the Configuration datastore of the UniConfig transaction.
+The purpose of this RPC is to synchronise configurations from network devices to UniConfig nodes in the **Configuration** datastore of the UniConfig transaction.

-The RPC input contains a list of UniConfig nodes which configuration should be compared to actual configuration in the transaction The output of the RPC describes the result of compare-config and matches all input nodes with a list of statements representing the diff.
+RPC input contains a list of UniConfig nodes whose configuration is compared to the actual configuration in the transaction.
+RPC output describes the result of the RPC and matches all input nodes with a list of statements representing the diff.

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

 ```bash RPC Request
 curl --location --request POST 'http://127.0.0.1:8181/rests/operations/uniconfig-manager:compare-config' \